Physical Activity for Health Division Day 2025

 The Physical Activity for Health (PA4H) Division is delighted to announce that our next Division Day will take place on Monday 2 June at the Alexander Stadium, Birmingham!

-We are looking forward to welcoming back an in-person Division Day, allowing us to provide a full programme of talks, alongside networking opportunities.
+We are looking forward to welcoming back an in-person Division Day, allowing us to provide a full programme of talks, a chance to present your own research, alongside networking opportunities.

-New for this year, the Division Day is open to both BASES and non-BASES members to attend!
+New for this year, the Division Day is open to both CASES and non-CASES members to attend!
 For full details, please see the registration tab below.

 Registration

-The Division Day is free to BASES members and open to non-members for a small registration fee.
+The Division Day is free to CASES members and open to non-members for a small registration fee.

 All attendees will receive a sandwich lunch.